simon-ritchie/apysc/docs_src/source/graphics_move_to_and_line_to.md

 def on_line_click(
         e: ap.MouseEvent[ap.Polyline], options: dict) -> None:
     """
-    The handler that this will be called when the line instance is clicked.
+    The handler that the line instance calls when clicked.

     Parameters
     ----------